g-mcb/moch/README.md

-# moch
+# moosh
-moch | a simple archive of movies, audio, etc
+moosh | a simple archive of movies, audio, etc
+#revivemoch!